-It is intended that the Authority will be granted such power of control for a period of 24 months only and that the new rules will apply to transactions effected after the entry into force of the regulation.
+It is intended that the Authority will be granted such power of control for a period of 24 months only and that the new rules will apply to transactions effected after the entry into force of the regulation.2 liquidity of entrepreneurs affected by COVID-19 An acquisition made without the submission of the required notification to the Authority or in respect of which the Authority issues an objection will be deemed invalid by virtue of law, and the entity that made such acquisition will be subject to a pecuniary fine of up to PLN 50 million or imprisonment of up to five years.

-The Authority should be notified of any acquisition requiring its review in accordance with the newly introduced procedure, but the Authority will also be entitled to review a case of which it is not notified ex It is envisaged that the regulation will enter into officio.
+The Authority should be notified of any acquisition requiring its review in accordance with the newly introduced procedure, but the Authority will also be entitled to review a case of which it is not notified ex officio.
 The Authority will be entitled to object to an acquisition being subject to its analysis - also upon the completion of such acquisition.